Navin Ramgoolam: 2010 verbal abuse of Nita Deerpalsing

-On the public holiday of the 1st of May 2010 during a public meeting of the Labour-MMM coalition Alliance de l’Avenir in Quatre-Bornes Navin Ramgoolam became frustrated about a defective microphone.
-He soon lost his temper and abused the Director of Communication of the Labour Party (Mauritius) Kumaree Rajeshree Deerpalsing, also known as Nita Deerpalsing by yelling Li pas marsé ta putain (meaning "It does not work, you slut".
+On the public holiday of 1 May 2010 during a public meeting of the Labour-MMM coalition Alliance de l'Avenir in Quatre-Bornes Navin Ramgoolam became frustrated about a defective microphone.
+He soon lost his temper and abused the director of communication of the Labour Party (Mauritius) Kumaree Rajeshree Deerpalsing, also known as Nita Deerpalsing by yelling Li pas marsé ta putain (meaning "It does not work, you slut".
 The abuse was broadcast live by other radio stations which were covering the event and was reproduced several times on social media as an example of Navin Ramgoolam's lack of respect for women.